-The qualities of the soil are reflected in the primary determinants of soil formation, including source material, climate, organism, relief, and time, and these elements have different but interconnected impacts on soil, and it is their combined effect that results in different types of soil Akinde et al., 2020).
 In addition, geological history and climate have a significant impact on soil qualities at both the regional and continental levels (Nengi-Benwari et al., 2021).
-Furthermore, Olujugba & Fatubarin (2015) reported that seasonal variations in temperature, moisture, plant growth and root activity, and the buildup of organic matter from litter fall all have a significant impact on changes in the chemical characteristics of the soil, including phosphorus mineralization and the immobilization of organic phosphorus.
-Additionally, Nengi-Benwari et al. (2021) posited that by burning, rising soil temperatures reduce organic matter, and the soil's cation exchange capacity decreases as a result of the high temperature-induced loss in organic matter and the fall in clay size and percentage.
-Also, Olujugba & Fatubarin (2015) found that the rise in phosphorus mobility in the soil, which is regulated by diffusion, caused water-soluble phosphorus to increase with soil temperature from 500 to 2500C, and low temperature inhibits the release of phosphorus from organic components, which is why low temperature soils have poor phosphorus availability.
+Furthermore, Olujugba and Fatubarin (2015) reported that seasonal variations in soil temperature, moisture content, plant growth and root activity, and the buildup of organic matter, significantly impact on the chemical characteristics of the soil, such as nitrogen and phosphorus mineralization and the immobilization of organic phosphorus.

+Bush burning prior to land preparation tends to decimate soil organic matter content.
+Nengi-Benwari et al. (2021) posited that the practice raises soil temperatures, enhanced the decomposition of organic matter and reduced its content.
+It was accompanied by a decrease in the cation exchange capacity; which affected the particle size distribution.
+In a similar study, Olujugba and Fatubarin (2015) found that the rise in phosphorus mobility in the soil, which is regulated by diffusion, caused water-soluble phosphorus to increase with soil temperature from 500 to 2,500C, and low temperature inhibits the release of phosphorus from organic components, which is why low temperature soils have poor phosphorus availability.

-The main determinants of the microbiological and physicochemical characteristics of soil are rainfall and temperature regimes, and every wet and dry season of the tropical ecosystem's seasonal climate is distinguished by a variety of ecological phenomena that initiate a chain of events that affect the ecosystem's biotic and edaphic elements (Umeri et al., 2017).
-There are several research on seasonal elements in different parts of the world, but they mostly concentrate on statistics, prediction, and verification in a small number of study locations (Nengi-Benwari et al., 2021).
-Therefore, the purpose of this study is to determine the physical and chemical properties of soils of lowland rainforest and mangrove swamp vegetation types, and assess the impact of rainfall, temperature regimes, and cultivation of cowpea on soil properties of the two vegetation types.
+The main climatic determinants of the microbiological and physicochemical characteristics of soil are rainfall and temperature regimes, and every wet and dry season of the tropical ecosystem's seasonal climate is distinguished by a variety of ecological phenomena that initiate a chain of events that affect the ecosystem's biotic and edaphic elements (Umeri et al., 2017).
+There are several researches on the effects of season on crop production and soil properties in different parts of the world, but they mostly concentrate on statistics, prediction, and verification in a small number of study locations (Nengi-Benwari et al., 2021).
+Hence, this study was carried out to find out how the physical and chemical properties of soils from lowland rainforest and mangrove swamp vegetation are impacted by rainfall, temperature regimes, and cultivation of cowpea.

 MATERIALS AND METHODS